inspec/inspec/docs/resources.rst

 name -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``name`` matcher tests the value for the specified registry setting.
-For example:
+The ``name`` matcher tests the value for the specified registry setting:

 .. code-block:: ruby